 Dataset.
-We evaluate on 6 real-world datasets that are often used in the field of data imputation [40, 48, 52, 54], as shown in Table 1, where M denotes the number of attributes.
+We evaluate on 6 real-world datasets that are often used in the field of data imputation [31, 38, 41, 45], as shown in Table 1, where M denotes the number of attributes.

 (1) Nursery [2] is a multi-classification task, which predicts "the level of recommendation for whether a child goes to school".
-There are five different levels, i.e., {not_recom, priority, recommend, spec_prior, very_recom}.
-(2) HR [20] is a binary classification task of "predicting whether an employee would change the job".
+There are five different levels, i.e., {not recom, priority, recommend, spec prior, very recom}.
+(2) HR [17] is a binary classification task of "predicting whether an employee would change the job".
 (3) Adult [3] is a binary classification task that predicts "if the annual revenue of a people is over 50000 dollars".
 (4) Credit [4] is a binary classification task that predicts "whether the loan will be deferred based on a person's economic situation".
 (5) BikeShare [5] is a regression task that predicts "the number of bike sharing in a given time".
 (6) Air [6] is a regression task that predicts "the air quality at a certain time".
-(7) IMDB [50] refers to a dataset that predicts the rating (1-10) of movies, which contains the basic information of movies, e.g., movie_id, title, production_year.
-(8) IMDB-Large [50] is the large vision of IMDB, which contains 4,000,000 records with the same attributes.

-For datasets (1)-(3) and (7)-(8), we follow existing works [41, 77, 78] to manually inject missing values until the rate of missing tuples is 30%, and we will vary the percentage of incomplete tuples in Section 7.8.
+For datasets (1)-(3), we follow existing works [32, 75, 78] to manually inject missing values until the rate of missing tuples is 30%, and we will vary the percentage of incomplete tuples in Section 6.6.
 Datasets (4)-(6) already contain missing values.
 For all datasets, we randomly split them for 80%/10%/10% as train/validation/test sets.

 Evaluation metrics.
 We mainly evaluate the effectiveness and efficiency of GoodCore and baselines.
-For effectiveness, we use the prediction accuracy for the classification task and use the mean square error ($MSE = \sum{i=1}^{N} (y_i - \hat{y}i)$, where N denotes the size of test set) for the regression task.
+For effectiveness, we use the prediction accuracy for the classification task and use the mean square error ($MSE = \frac{\sum{i=1}^{N} (y_i - \hat{y}i)}{N}$, where N denotes the size of test set) for the regression task.